-I reached the Discover Qatar desk at around 6:00 AM.
+I reached the Discover Qatar desk at Hamad International Airport around 6:00 AM.
 They confirmed my reservation and payment for the tour, and I had to apply for a transit visa for USD 27.
-There were some issues with my credit card, but then I used my debit card, and it got sorted.
-The staff completed the e-visa process and asked me to come back there in 15 minutes at 6:30 AM.
-It wasnโ€™t too long, and soon there were others assembling there as well.
+There were some issues with my credit card, but then I used my debit card, and the issue was resolved.
+The staff completed the e-visa process and asked me to return in 15 minutes at 6:30 AM.
+It wasn’t too long, and soon there were others assembling there as well.

 We were instructed to go through immigration, pass baggage claim, and go to the information desk.
 The staff there asked everyone to come back at 7:50 AM to start the tour.
 Around 8:00 AM, we walked out of the terminal building and boarded the bus.
 It was air-conditioned and comfortable.
 They also handed out water throughout the trip.